-At first sight, rugged outdoor apparel and wine isn’t the most obvious of connections, but the core values of the clothing company Patagonia – build the best product, cause no unnecessary harm, protect nature and be bound by no convention – are infinitely transferable.
+With Patagonia Provisions, the popular outdoor apparel company is turning its hand to making organic and regenerative foods that help solve specific environmental problems.
+At first sight, rugged outdoor clothing and quality wine isn’t the most obvious of connections.
+However, the core values of Patagonia – build the best product, cause no unnecessary harm, protect nature and be bound by no convention – are infinitely transferable.
 So when Yvon Chouinard, who founded Patagonia in 1973, approached Birgit Cameron ten years ago with the idea of setting up a food company, she was immediately interested.

 Patagonia Provisions started small, with a product aimed at the outdoors market: packs of smoked sockeye salmon jerky from sustainably harvested, fully mature fish.
 From there it has grown (at a rate of 40 to 50 percent year-on-year – they don’t publish any other figures) to encompass every type of food from buffalo jerky to organic pasta, Spanish anchovies, baby food, condiments and breakfast grains; there are some 50 lines.